milesix/siesta/INSTALL.CMake.md

 #### PEXSI (optional, native interface)

 Enabled by `-DWITH_PEXSI`.
+MPI support is required.

-See the top-level `CMakeLists.txt` and `Config/cmake/Modules/FindCustomPEXSI.cmake` for details on how the PEXSI discovery is carried out.
-The variable PEXSI_2_0 can be set to "on" to enable discovery of pexsi v2.0.
-For 2.1 (which uses a new scheme with subordinate libraries) nothing extra is needed.
+See the top-level `CMakeLists.txt` and `Config/cmake/Modules/FindCustomPEXSI.cmake` for details on how the PEXSI discovery is carried out:

+- The variable PEXSI_2_0 can be set to "on" to enable discovery of PEXSI v2.0.
+In this case, CMAKE_PREFIX_PATH must include the path to the PEXSI CMake config package.

+- For (pre-release) 2.1 (which uses a new scheme with subordinate libraries), the environment variable PEXSI_ROOT must point to the PEXSI installation directory.

 #### FFTW